luiscoco/Scala_from_zero_to_hero/README.md

 Feel free to run this Scala code in an environment that supports Scala, and you should see the factorial of 5 printed to the console.

-## 2. Diferencias básicas con Java.
+## 2. Main differences between Scala and Java

 Here are some basic differences between Scala and Java: